🐳 10,296 items were approved and added to the database in the past week!

 Gameplay

-Technically, it is NOT necessary for you to fly the planes personally.
+Technically, it is not necessary for you to fly the planes personally.
 The game has a full strategic engine that can simulate all conflicts.
 You could just click on the carrier(s) and issue orders like arm for strike and things like that.

 Information also contributed by Kasey Chang